Natural PDF

 # Highlight headings

-page.find_all('text[size>=14]').highlight(color="red", label="Headings")
+page.find_all('text[size>=14]').show(color="red", label="Headings")

 # Launch the interactive viewer (Jupyter)